shwetagopaul92/visByGene/README.md

 # visByGene

-## To get started with our tool from within Channing Network of Network Medicine.
+## To get started with our tool from within Channing Division of Network Medicine.

 The tool would soon be available to use from any network.
 Currently it supports mongodb running within a cluster in Channing Network alone.